Importance of Trees to the Environment: Benefits of Planting a Tree

 Environmental Benefits of Trees

-Why are plants and trees important to the environment?
+Plants and trees are very important to the environment

 Tree planting is one of the most attractive and environmentally friendly activities that you can participate in to improve the local environment and our planet.